Updated on March 14th, 2023

 Marine turtles are the living representatives of a group of reptiles that have existed on Earth for the last 100 million years.
 Leatherback turtles are the largest of the sea turtle family & are giants of the ocean as they can grow up to 6 feet long.
 They are the world’s fourth largest reptile.
 These turtles are characterised by their unique shell, not made up of plates like other species but instead it is as soft as leather.

-Although their distribution is wide, numbers of leatherback turtles have seriously declined during the last century as a result of intense egg collection and fishing practices.
+Although their distribution is wide, the numbers of leatherback turtles have seriously declined during the last century as a result of intense egg collection and fishing practices.
 Globally, leatherback status is listed as Vulnerable, but many subpopulations (such as these in the Pacific and Southwest Atlantic) are Critically Endangered.

 Leatherback turtles consume large numbers of jellyfish which helps to keep populations of these marine organisms in check.
 However, this also makes them hugely vulnerable to plastic bags floating in the ocean.
 If they consume one by mistake, it could kill them.